aok-solutions/gcp-workshop/README.md

 * Able to deploy container app and service via `kubectl`

 ## Part B-1: Get started with Terraform

+> Implement Infrastructure as code by using Terraform, approximately 45-60 mins

 1. Setup and initialize Terraform